top of page

 “Having seen the video myself, I want to tell everybody directly: that is bullshit,” Frey said during a press conference.
 “This was an agent recklessly using power that resulted in somebody dying, getting killed.”

-Cheif O’Hara said Minneapolis officers secured the scene and worked to preserve evidence before turning it over to the FBI and Minnesota BCA for investigation.
-The victim’s name has not yet been released.
+Cheif O’Hara said Minneapolis officers initially secured the scene and worked to preserve evidence before turning it over to the FBI and Minnesota BCA for investigation.
+But in the following days, the FBI assumed sole control of the investigation into Good’s killing, removing the Minnesota Bureau of Criminal Apprehension (BCA) from access to evidence, scene materials, and interviews.

 bottom of page